Configure AWS VPC Peering Connections

 allowRemoteVpcDnsResolution: true

-Auto-accept peering within the same account and region
+Auto-accept peering within the same region

 import * as pulumi from "@pulumi/pulumi";